milica-tomic/Cardiovascular_diesese/README.md

 # Cardiovascular diesese
-The project description and results are available in the PDF below:
+The project description and results are available in the following PDF file:
 [📄Cardivascular_diesese.pdf](Cardivascular_diesese.pdf)